 2.5.3.
 Set a canonical link with Yoast SEO

-With Yoast SEO, it’s very easy to add a canonical link to a post or page.
+With Yoast SEO, adding a canonical link to a post or page is easy.
 No need for a developer!
-Just go to the Advanced tab in the Yoast SEO metabox below your post or page or in the sidebar of the block editor.
+Go to the Advanced tab in the Yoast SEO meta box below your post or page or the sidebar of the block editor.
 There, you’ll find the Canonical URL field where you can enter the URL of the original article — the one you want to point search engines to:

-If you don’t set a canonical, Yoast SEO will set a self-referencing canonical for you.
+Yoast SEO will set a self-referencing canonical for you if you don’t set a canonical.
 This means that the article will point to itself.
 Learn why self-referencing canonicals are beneficial for SEO.

 2.6.
 Support international audiences

 Doing targeted keyword research and writing fresh content for each audience is crucial.
 Take items of clothing, for example.
-An American vest is a completely different garment from a British vest, or a Dutch vest, or a French vest, or a Spanish vest… you get the point.
+An American vest is an entirely different garment from a British vest, a Dutch vest, a French vest, or a Spanish vest… you get the point.
 We don’t recommend using automated translations.
-Invest time and resources in proper research and translations with which to optimize your keywords and copy.
+Invest time and resources in proper research and translations to optimize your keywords and copy.

-Another important aspect of international SEO is picking the right domain structure.
-Generally, a different ccTLD (e.g.
+Another important aspect of international SEO is picking the proper domain structure.
+Generally, a different ccTLD (e.g.,

-www.yoast.de) for every variation is only a good option for very large companies with big budgets.
-In most cases, subdirectories (e.g.
+www.yoast.de) for every variation is only a good option for huge companies with big budgets.
+In most cases, subdirectories (e.g.,

 www.yoast.com/de) are the way to go.

-Search engines want to display the right language version of your site to each visitor, whatever country they’re from.
+Search engines want to display the correct language version of your site to each visitor, whatever country they’re from.
 To help them, you need to implement

 2.7.
 Add Schema.org structured data

 Structured data is kind of like a dictionary for search engines.
-By describing your content in code, you can make it instantly clear what that particular piece of content is about.
-Plus, you can describe who wrote it, on what site it was published, and when.
-Also, if this article featured recipe, FAQ, or how-to content, for instance, you could let search engines know about this.
+By describing your content in code, you can instantly clarify that particular piece of content.
+Plus, you can tell who wrote it, who published it, and when on what site.
+Also, if this article featured recipe, FAQ, or how-to content, you could let search engines know about this.
 This way, search engines get a better understanding of your site.
-In return, they can use this to help your site get rich results.
+They can use this to help your site get rich results.

-Structured data is essential in this day and age.
-It used to be hard to add structured data to your site, but with structured data in Yoast SEO, we set out to make it easy.
-Today, we generate the code search engines need to make sense of your site and its connections automatically.
-You only need to make a couple of choices in SEO > Search Appearance.
+Structured data is essential for WordPress SEO.
+It used to be hard to add structured data to your site, but we set out to make it easy with structured data in Yoast SEO.
+Today, we generate the code search engines need to automatically make sense of your site and its connections.
+You only need to make a couple of choices in Yoast SEO > Site Representation.
 Select Person if your site is a personal site or Organization if it is a business or professional site.
 Don’t forget to pick or upload the correct logo or avatar.

 That’s not all: you can also quickly build specific types of content pages with our structured data blocks.
-These blocks work in the block editor and at the moment, we have two types: for FAQs and how-tos.
+These blocks work in the block editor, and at the moment, we have two types: FAQs and how-tos.
 These blocks help you visually build the content while generating valid structured data in the background.
-Plus, the Schema controls help you specify what type of page the one you’re working on is.
+Plus, the Schema controls allow you to specify what type of page the one you’re working on.
 So, you can quickly add structured data to your contact page by picking that specific type.

 3. Optimize your site structure

-A solid site structure helps your users and the search engines navigate your site.
+A solid site structure helps your users and search engines navigate your site.
 On top of that, it will make clear what pages on your website are most important.
-There are two pillars to a good site structure: organizing your site and contextual internal linking.
+Two pillars of a good site structure are organizing your site and internal contextual linking.

 3.1.
 Organize your site

-Organizing your site will help you set up a navigation path from your homepage to your individual posts and pages and back.
+Organizing your site will help you create a navigation path from your homepage to your posts and pages.
 Adding categories and subcategories will bring order to chaos.
 Ideally, your site should be organized as such:

-You should always make sure your homepage is clear and easy to navigate.
+You should always make sure your homepage is straightforward to navigate.
 Cluttering the homepage with too many options will make your site more difficult to understand.
 Adding a clear menu and breadcrumbs helps your user navigate your site wherever they are.

 3.2.
 Connect your content with contextual internal linking

-Besides organizing your site, you need to link up your content within your copy.
+Besides organizing your site, you need to link your content within your copy.
 We call this contextual internal linking because these links always appear within the context of a text.
 Internal linking is one of the most important aspects of WordPress SEO.

-Contextual internal links set up a network of pages, which points your users to related content.
+Contextual internal links set up a network of pages, pointing your users to related content.
 For example, in a post on keyword research, linking to an article on SEO copywriting makes a lot of sense.
-For search engines, these links provide insight into how pages are related to each other as well.
+For search engines, these links provide insight into how pages are related.

-Always make sure that the number of links to a page reflects the importance of that page.
+Always ensure that the number of links to a page reflects the importance of that page.
 Our ultimate guides get a lot of links from individual posts about related topics.
 This helps users and search engines understand that these guides are crucial pillars of our site.

 When adding a contextual internal link, make sure the link makes sense within the current page’s context.
 Moreover, always use anchor texts which accurately describe the page you’re linking to.
-This provides users and search engines with the context they need to assess whether the link is useful.
+This gives users and search engines the context to assess whether the link is valid.
 The internal linking tool in Yoast SEO Premium helps you connect your content by automatically suggesting relevant links.

 3.3.
 Manage your categories and tags